aminemons/aminemons/readme.md

   <a href="https://www.linkedin.com/in/amine-allab-3b84ab2b3/" target="_blank">LinkedIn</a>
 </p>

-I'm a developer who builds web and mobile applications, trains machine learning models, and studies the hardware they run on.
+I'm a developer who builds web and mobile applications, trains machine learning models, and studies the hardware they run on—spanning from classical computing architectures to emerging quantum technologies.

-What sets my profile apart is my strong interest in micro and nano-electronics.
-I don't just want to write high-level software—I like understanding the underlying chip design, embedded systems, and hardware architectures that make computation possible.
+What sets my profile apart is my strong interest in the intersection of software and the physical laws of computation.
+Beyond high-level software, classical chip design, and embedded systems, I am deeply fascinated by **quantum computing**, **quantum machine learning (QML)**, and the **micro/nano-electronic** principles that make quantum hardware (such as solid-state and superconducting qubits) possible.

-If I'm not writing code for a new web project or tweaking an AI model, I'm probably reading up on semiconductor tech or low-level programming.
+If I'm not writing code for a new web project or tweaking an AI model, I'm probably reading up on semiconductor tech, low-level programming, or the latest advancements in quantum devices.

 ---